isabelxklee/dev-blog-posts/inverse_data_flow.md

 ---

 #### What is Inverse Data Flow?
-In React, only parent components and child components can communicate with each other.
-This means that components that are cousins or siblings cannot directly talk to each other.
+In React, inverse data flow allows us to send data between parent and child components as props, or properties.
+However, components that are cousins or siblings cannot directly communicate with each other.

 #### Example Scenario
 Here's an example of inverse data flow between a parent component and a child component.
 Let's say we're building an app that allows users to create accounts by entering their email addresses.